react-native-hero/splash-screen/README.md

 ## Setup

-Make sure you understand the native layout, this module does not support image as a flash screen.
+Make sure you understand the native layout, this module does not support image as a splash screen.

 * iOS: LaunchScreen.xib
 * Android: android/app/src/main/res/layout/splash_screen_default.xml